2008 Carolina Panthers season

-The 2008 Carolina Panthers season was the franchise's 14th season in the National Football League.
+The 2008 Carolina Panthers season was the franchise's 14th season in the National Football League (NFL).
 They entered the season and improved on their 7–9 record from 2007, winning the NFC South for the first time since 2003 and earning their first playoff berth since 2005.
 Their 12–4 finish tied their then-best record in franchise history, which occurred in the 1996 season, and later on tied in 2013; however, this would be surpassed by the 2015 club.
-The second-seeded Panthers were upset at home in the divisional playoffs by the eventual NFC Champion Arizona Cardinals, 33–13.
+The second-seeded Panthers were upset at home in the divisional playoffs by the eventual NFC Champion Arizona Cardinals 33–13.